2013 Land Rover Range Rover Sport Interior

 - "Refinement permeates the cabin, isolating passengers from the outside world in a silent cocoon of rich leather and wood, complete with all of the technological marvels expected of all top-tier luxury vehicles.
 Unfortunately, it's not without a few faults, either." -- Edmunds

 - "Interior materials are of high quality, and the assembly job looks first rate.
 The tasteful and understated cabin tends to look more upscale outdoorsy than uptown opulent, but nothing seems out of place and the wood trim adds a bit of warmth." -- Consumer Guide (2012)

 - "Keep an ear out for squeaks and rattles; our test car had its share of creaky panels." -- Cars.com (2012)

 The 2013 Range Rover Sport seats up to five and comes standard with eight-way power-adjustable leather seats.
-Higher quality leather or leather seats with Alcantara inserts are available on higher trims.
-Heated first- and second-row seats and a heated steering wheel come standard on all models except for the base model, where they are optional through a package.
+Higher quality leather and leather seats with Alcantara inserts are available in higher trims.
+Heated first- and second-row seats and a heated steering wheel come standard in all models except for the base model, where they are available in a package.
 Many auto writers agree that both front and rear seats have ample padding and offer plenty of legroom.
 Getting in and out of the Range Rover Sport is easy, according to critics.
 Reviewers say the high seating position is great for driver visibility, but one critic says it cuts into headroom.